 HUMAN RESOURCES

-29%
+For further information visit www.vienna-migration-conference.org

 WHO WE ARE

 Over the last year, ICMPD has seen a continuation of its growth by 3% with a significant expansion in its workforce, currently numbering 498 employees.
 Staff at ICMPD are internationally diversified, comprising 70 nationalities working in 33 duty stations across 4 regions of the globe.

 The representation of women in professional roles within ICMPD is impressively strong, with 63% of such positions held by female employees.
 ICMPD's expanding profile enhances its attractiveness as an employer of highly qualified professionals with expert knowledge and insight into the migration field.
 Indeed, the organisation has established itself as an employer of choice for those embarking on a career in migration policy, which is clearly reflected in the broad range of expertise of its staff.

 Working at ICMPD promises exposure to cuttingedge concepts, a diverse variety of stakeholders and partners in multiple national and international contexts, as well as unparalleled opportunities for learning.
 The evolving nature of the organisation and its work provides the necessary dynamism for the development of new approaches and the foundation of new partnerships.

+Staff Growth

+2016

+2017

+Gender Ratio

+307 FEMALE 191 MALE

+Total Staff

+2023

-Total Staff 498 EMPLOYEES 88 NEW EMPLOYEES IN 2023
+498 EMPLOYEES 88 NEW EMPLOYEES IN 2023